Using Device Templates

 Download this manual as a PDF file

-This section describes how to use a device template.
+This section describes how to use a device template in Skylar One (formerly SL1).

 Device templates allow you to save a device configuration, apply it to one or more devices, and reuse the same configuration over and over again.